 What is Trademark Registration in Nepal?

 Trademark registration in Nepal is a legal process that grants exclusive rights to a business or individual to use a specific mark, symbol, or design to identify their products or services.
-This process is crucial for protecting your brand identity and preventing others from using similar marks that could confuse consumers.
+In Nepal, trademark registration provides legal recognition and protection for your brand.
+It allows you to distinguish your goods or services from those of your competitors, building trust and recognition among customers.

 Where to Register a Trademark in Nepal?